e-j-one/RDLVY/README.md

 # RDLVY
 from RWARE https://github.com/semitable/robotic-warehouse

+## TODO
+- [ ] Include destination (goal) information in packages -> Add identifiers to the goal location.
+- [ ] Allow agents to overlap in a cell -> Modify the agent layer
+- [ ] Construct a directed graph representation of the map, including information on goals, agents and packages

 Below is a rendering of 4 agents with random policy in small (9x14) RDLVY envrionment.